 - Assign someone to be a Service Leader for each individual project your group will be committing to.
 This person will ensure all preparation and day-of details get handled and volunteers get the information and supplies they need to be successful.

-Group Volunteering Opportunity Roundup
+Finding Group Volunteering Opportunities

 The goal for everyone in the group is to give back – with this in mind, look to create volunteer experiences that are fun and impactful and that will encourage future community participation.
 Brainstorm volunteer opportunities that are appropriate for your group (consider group size, various ages, skillset & volunteer timeframe) then start contacting local nonprofits, community groups, schools and hospitals to see who has project needs that can accommodate your group on your Service Day date.
 Start with organizations that your group has personal contacts with, then expand to other community organizations.
 Here are some suggested volunteer projects:

-Volunteer project ideas for large groups of 15-100 (or more) adults
+Volunteer Project Ideas for Large Groups of 15-100 Adults (or more)